 While 3D printing has already been in existence for several decades, its use has been limited to prototyping in a niche, high-end consumer market.
-Patent liberalization today has led to an explosion of new machines, applications and materials, and thus the possibility of reaching more sectors and to all types of businesses.
+After the “boom” in the media 5-10 years ago, the use of additive manufacturing keeps growing in industry every year no less than 10%, and the sector continues developping new machines, applications and materials, and thus the possibility of reaching more sectors and to all types of businesses.
 This is even leading to social movements and forums on the internet, thanks to the freedom of design and the cost economy permitted by this technology, favouring the use of free hardware and software.

 Basically, this involves acquiring skills in the handling of machines and the attainment of knowledge of print materials and their applications, learning how to design parts for their manufacture in this technology, and combining 3D printing with scanning and reverse engineering.